griffin-school/course-materials/instructions/make-a-webpage.md

 * A picture of yourself and your name

 # Self Assesment Blog Posts
-I beleive you all have been writing self assesments for other classes this semester already.
+I believe you all have been writing self assesments for other classes this semester already.
 In software development, this kind of activity is called a *retrospective* and typically happens once per month.
 For this class, you will write a self assessment in the form of a blog post that chronicles your progress throughout the semester.

 Suggestions for retrospective things to write about:
 * What you learned